naseemfasal/Paytabs-codeigniter-library/README.md

 # Paytabs-codeigniter-library
 Paytabs codeigniter library

 This Paytabs codeigniter library is for  integrating  paytabs payment gateway into your website easily.
-This is developed with Paytab's latest API and supports Codeigniter  3.1.8 (Latest) and other old version.
+This is developed with Paytab's latest API and supports Codeigniter  3.1.8 (Latest) and other old versions.
 Also this library can be used with other Php application by loading the class directly instead of loading through CI's load library method, Because everything else is wroted in pure Php.

 ###### Upload Paytab.php into 'libraries' folder in your codeigniter directory.